 Pentax KP versus Olympus E-M5 II

 The Pentax KP and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and February 2015.
 The KP is a DSLR, while the E-M5 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (KP) and a Four Thirds sensor.
+The cameras are based on an APS-C (KP) and a Four Thirds (E-M5 II) sensor.
 The Pentax has a resolution of 24.1 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Pentax KP and the Olympus E-M5 II is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the KP – represents the basis for the calculations across all the size and weight measures).